squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 Concern about pervasive monitoring of users culminated in the publication of {{RFC7258}}, which states that "the IETF will work to mitigate the technical aspects of \[pervasive monitoring\]."
 One area of particular concern is the ability for pervasive monitoring to track individual clients across changes in network connectivity, such as being able to tell when a device or connection migrates from a wired home network to a cell network.
 This has motivated mitigations in subsequent protocol designs, such as those discussed in section 9.5 of {{RFC9000}}.
-Migration of multicast group subscriptions across network connections carries the potential for correlation of metadata between multicast group subscriptions and unicast control channels, even when control channels are encrypted, so care must be taken to design such protocols to avoid such correlations.
+Migration of multicast group subscriptions across network connections carries the potential for correlation of metadata between multicast group subscriptions and unicast control channels, even when control channels are encrypted, so care must be taken to design protocols to avoid such correlations.

 ## Browser-Specific Threats